jonahrosenblum/Haiku-Review/README.md

 # The Haiku Review

-A twitter bot that tweets haikus of what's going on in the news.
+A bot that tweets out a summary of news headlines in the form of a haiku.

 ## How it Works
 - Uses the [newsapi-python](https://github.com/mattlisiv/newsapi-python) package